lin-lab/COVID19-Viz/assets/about.md

 appear in the plot because of insufficient data (see Rt Method Description for more info).

+**Forest Plot tab**: This tab shows a forest plot of all the Rt values in a given region on a given day.
+The estimated value of Rt is shown as a point, and the error bars give a 95% credible interval.
+Change the resolution (Country, US states, US counties, Canadian/Chinese/Australian provinces) using the resolution dropdown menu.
+Locations where Rt could not be calculated are not shown (see Limitations section for more info).

 **Explore States tab**: This tab shows an overview for all the counties in a selected state.
-The plot on the left shows the change in Rt over time for counties where Rt was able to be calculated.
-The map on the right shows the Rt for the counties in the state for a selected date.
+The map on the top right shows the Rt for the counties in the state for a selected date.
+Clicking a county will generate a plot of Rt and number of daily new cases over time on the top left.
+The plot on the second row on the left left shows the change in Rt over time for counties where Rt was able to be calculated, and the plot on the right shows the same forest plot as in the previous section except for the counties in the selected state.
 The date can be adjusted using the slider, and an animation can be shown by clicking the blue “play” button.
 You can zoom in and out by scrolling and you can move the map by clicking and dragging.
-Below the map, there is a table of Rt for the date selected using the slider.
+Below the plots, there is a table of Rt for the date selected using the slider.
 This table is by default sorted in descending order of Rt, but the sorting can be changed by clicking a column header.